Norvell reaches deal to coach FSU, sources say

 The Tigers now wait for an invitation to the Cotton Bowl as the highest-ranked Group of 5 team.

-Asked in his postgame news conference if he would coach Memphis in its bowl game, Norvell replied, "That's the plan."
+Norvell declined to answer any questions about his future after the win.
+Asked whether he expected to coach Memphis in its bowl game, he said, "Obviously, that's the plan."

+Even when asked later about Florida State's news conference Sunday, Norvell deflected.

+"All our focus tonight is about this football team," said Norvell, who appeared emotional while his Tigers talked earlier beside him.
+"It's not about me.
+It's not about anything.
+It's about this team and winning an American conference championship.
+I'm grateful for these guys and what they put in today, and we're excited obviously about what we were able to do tonight."

 The transformation of Memphis' program under Norvell has been stunning.
 The Tigers have won eight or more games for six straight seasons, and Norvell has been at the helm for the past four.
 From 1974 to 2013, the Tigers had just two seasons of eight or more wins.